 This course builds on the skills learned in Piloting and teaches how to navigate when going further outside of your normal boating waters.
 Topics include course planning with electronics, position finding with electronics and without, methods for predicting tides and tidal currents and their effect on your boat as it moves through the water, more advanced use of GPS systems, the more extensive use of radar, and other electronic navigation techniques.

 Junior Navigation Class 2016

-Junior Navigation is the first of two courses that train boaters for offshore navigation – out of sight of land and with or without a working GPS unit.
+Junior Navigation is the first of two courses that train boaters for offshore navigation – out of sight of land with or without a working GPS unit.
 It is designed as a practical “how to” course.
-In this course you learn about boating beyond sight of a shore and what needs to be done to ensure enjoyment and successful trips of greater distances across open bodies of water.
+The next course is Navigation.
+Also, taught by Gary Hicks.

 Medical Emergencies Clinic

 A must-have for skippers, this one day seminar provides valuable skills for anyone venturing on the water.
 Learn how to adequately prepare for common emergencies and deal with them when they occur.
 Gain practical knowledge about accident prevention.

 CPR & First Aid Basics are necessary for any boater.
 Knowing what to do and how to do it in emergency situations could save a life.
 Members may participate in hands on CPR exercises, stitching wounds,etc. Classes are offered periodically for members to obtain or renew their certification.